jonasjohansson/11.igem.se/pages/wiki/project/description.md

 Since their discovery, antibiotics have been valuable for public health and science.
 But its future is looking grim as antibiotic resistance is increasing, and the discovery speed of new antibiotics is decreasing, threating the efficiency of the treatment (no secret to the iGEM community).
 The World Health Organisation recommends we focus on sanitation, optimizing their use, and that we educate on this issue.
 (1) Although these recommendations are necessary and would help to slow down the process, they don't solve the problem.

 The fact is, antibiotics are not a sustainable treatment.
 It takes a long time and abundant economic resources to produce new antibiotics.
 They are a burden to the environment and hard to eliminate from the sewage system, and still, bacteria will eventually become resistant to them.
+Many pharmaceutical companies, such as [Novartis and AstraZeneca](/wiki/human-practices), are withdrawing their antibiotic programs, leaving the general population without an effective solution.

 Phage therapy, on the other hand, is a more sustainable approach.
 This treatment utilizes the natural capacity of bacteriophages, a special type of viruses, to kill bacteria.
 The phage injects its DNA into the target bacteria, where it will replicate and form new bacteriophages.
 The high number of phages will cause the bacteria to burst, killing it and releasing new viruses to the environment.

-Finding a new phage is much easier than developing a new antibiotic; one could simply isolate them from sewage or infection samples, as they are widely accessible.
-(2) Moreover, phages are naturally abundant in the environment, making them an eco-friendly alternative in terms of waste management.
-Bacteriophages and bacteria have, since the beginning of their existence, co-evolved.
-This coevolution ensures that there will always be a phage that can infect the bacteria of interest.
-(3) Overall, these reasons make phage therapy a sustainable approach to combat bacterial infections.

 ## The hurdles of bacteria